 Here’s the dietitian’s recipe for simple homemade protein powder – using a surprise budget-friendly protein source and a natural thickener.

 My sister wanted a grab-and-go breakfast for herself and her teenager; she thought a fruit smoothie with a scoop of protein powder would combine all the components of a balanced breakfast.
-But…she wanted a more affordable option than some store-bought varieties – and she doesn’t care for the artificial sweeteners in lots of the powders.
+But…she wanted a more affordable option than most store-bought varieties – and she doesn’t care for the artificial sweeteners in lots of the powders.

 Here’s the recipe she texted me for my dietitian approval: “dry oats + brown rice + raw lentils: grind to powder”